olxclone/xmonad-configs/README.md

 | `Shift + Ctrl + T`     | Make a floating window tiled                   |
 | `For More ShortCuts see the xmonad config file in /home/$USER/.xmonad/` |
 | `xmonad.hs`                                                             |

+# Troubleshootimg

+* if any problem mail your problem to olxclone2007@gmail.com